Skip to content

 There exist both good and poor guides for JavaScript on the Internet.
 Most of the links on this page relating to JavaScript features reference Mozilla's JavaScript Guide.

-It is highly recommended to immediately read A re-introduction to JavaScript (JS tutorial) on Mozilla's website.
+It is highly recommended to immediately read JavaScript language overview on Mozilla's website.

 If you wish to get to know JavaScript deeply there is a great free book series on the Internet called You-Dont-Know-JS.